 “This turn of events has not only reduced the opportunities for pedestrianism as a form of transport but also placed the social and cultural functions of city space under siege.
 Fortunately, several cities realize the value of putting humans first in order to create more lively, safe, sustainable and healthy areas.”

 The company launched a Public Space Plan at Jiefangbei in the heart of Chongqing to create an interconnected network of streets with links to newly built subway stations, making it easy and attractive to reach them.

 Kristian Skovbakke Villadsen, a partner and director at Gehl, who has worked with a number of Chinese cities, architects and urban planners, said, “The plan categorized the streets in the heart of Chongqing by their qualities as public spaces, and not by how many cars they could accommodate per hour.

-“To my knowledge this was one of the first times a Chinese city had actually started to recognize streets’ importance as public spaces－you could say as the physical interface of the city.
+“To my knowledge, this was one of the first times a Chinese city had actually started to recognize streets’ importance as public spaces－you could say as the physical interface of the city.

-“Historically, the street has always had immense importance in Chinese cities, but in recent decades it has been treated only as a space for traffic and not as key area for quality of daily life.”
+“Historically, the street has always had immense importance in Chinese cities, but in recent decades it has been treated only as a space for traffic and not as a key area for the quality of daily life.”